Day 4 of 2022 Colorado Trip, Mount Sherman from Iowa Gulch

 Originally, I was looking for a solid YDS class 2 mountain with longer distances and more elevation gain as the final acclimatization before Longs Peak, and for that, Mount Shavano seemed like the perfect candidate.
 It’s not too far from our Airbnb (less than 2 hours of driving), it’s slightly longer and higher (15km roundtrip, 1350m elevation gain) than Quandary Peak and DeCaLiBron, which we hiked the previous two days.
 And if we were feeling lucky, Tabeguache Peak was a nice add-on.

-Unfortunately, that didn’t take place for a variety of reasons: US285 between Fairplay and Antero Junction was closed for construction, my friend struggled more with the altitude than I anticipated, and there was chances of afternoon storm today.
+Unfortunately, that didn’t take place for a variety of reasons: US285 between Fairplay and Antero Junction was closed for construction (hence needing detour), my friend struggled more with the altitude than I anticipated, and there was chances of afternoon storm today.
 Instead, we decided to focus on a closer and shorter mountain, and with that we picked Mount Sherman.

 There were two trailheads for Mount Sherman, the eastern Fourmile Creek trailhead being the standard one (and closer on maps from our lodge south of Breckenridge), and the western Iowa Gulch outside Leadville.
-Despite its name, the road towards Fourmile Creek trailhead involved 12 miles of unpaved road, the end of which would be too rough for a sedan, so instead, we opted for the longer detour towards Iowa Gulch, which only involved 3 miles of unpaved road.
+Despite its name, Fourmile Creek flew all the way to the town of Hartsel 23 miles away.
+The final 12 miles of the road to Fourmile Creek Trailhead was unpaved, the end of which would be too rough for a sedan, so instead, we opted for the longer detour towards Iowa Gulch, which only involved 3 miles of unpaved road.

 Frankly, I had no idea why “Iowa Gulch” isn’t the standard route to Mount Sherman.
 It’s shorter in length, only marginally more in elevation gain, and closer to a major town of Leadville.
 I guess that’s due to the many historic mines on the eastern side of the mountain?